Only Fools and Horses: International remakes

 Only Fools and Horses was sold to countries throughout the world.
 Australia, Belgium, Cyprus, Greece, Ireland, Israel, Malta, New Zealand, Pakistan, Portugal, South Africa, Spain and Yugoslavia are among those who purchased it.
 In all former Yugoslav countries in which Serbian or Croatian is spoken the title was Mućke (or Мућке in Cyrillic script), which can roughly be translated as "shady deals".
 This translation was also used in Macedonia, where the show was titled Spletki (Сплетки in Cyrillic).
 In Slovenia, however, the show was titled Samo bedaki in konji, which is a literal Slovenian translation of the original English title.
-The show has enjoyed particular popularity in Serbia where it has achieved cult status.
+The show has enjoyed particular popularity in Serbia and Croatia where it has achieved cult status.
 In Hungary, the first three series were on air on Danube TV channel with title: Csak kötözött bolondoknak.

 A number of overseas re-makes have also been produced.
 A Dutch version aired for one series in 1995, entitled Wat schuift 't? ("What's it good for?").
 The Trotters were renamed the Aarsmans and it starred Johnny Kraaykamp jnr. as Stef (Del), Sacco Van der Made as Grandad and Kasper van Kooten as Robbie (Rodney), and was shown on RTL 4.
 A Portuguese re-make, O Fura-Vidas, a local expression for someone who lives outside the law, ran for three series from 1999 to 2001.
 It was a literal translation of the British version, with all episodes based on the originals.
 It centred on the Fintas family, who live in Sapadores, a neighbourhood in Lisbon, and starred Miguel Guilherme as Quim (Del), Canto e Castro as Grandad, and Ivo Canelas as Joca (Rodney).
 In this Portuguese version the Reliant's equivalent was a 1988 Suzuki Super Carry.
 A Slovenian re-make, called Brat bratu (Brother to Brother), was broadcast from 2008 to 2009.
 All episodes were based on the original British storylines, and it was made in co-operation with John Sullivan.
 It featured brothers Brane (Brane Šturbej) and Bine (Jure Drevenšek), who moved from Maribor to Ljubljana.
 The series also stars Peter Ternovšek as Grandad.
 It was directed by Branko Đurić.
 The series was cancelled after thirteen episodes due to poor ratings.